-The SIF’s Investment Committee will assess the Co-Investors and final Recipients/investment operations.
+The SIF’s Investment Committee will assess the Co-Investors and Beneficiary Entity/Investment operations.
 All of the selection criteria will be assessed, including their overall merit, whether positive or negative, taking into account the initial analysis made by the Managing Entity.

-Only applications that the Investment Committee considers to have positive merit regarding both Co-Investors and final Recipients/investment operations (cumulatively) will be approved for co-investment by the SIF.
+Only applications that the Investment Committee considers to have positive merit regarding both Co-Investors and Beneficiary Entity/Investment operations (cumulatively) will be approved for co-investment by the SIF.

 SIF grants a call option to co-investors that can be exercised during the first six years from the date of the investment, under the following terms:

 * If the call option is exercised by the end of the 4th year, an Internal Rate of Return (IRR) of 3% must be ensured for the investment made by the SIF;

 * If the call option is exercised during the 5th and 6th year, an IRR of 5% must be ensured for the investment made by the SIF;